Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Each of the books concludes with a happy-for-now (HFN) ending.
 Because the series follows a tight-knit group, the reader gets casual updates on the lives of couples from previous books.
 When a review (below) mentions “[the couple’s] story continues in:” it means those books are told (at least in part) from the perspective of that couple.

 The series review includes reviews on the following books (listed in order of release).
-Each of the books listed as a sub-bullet point (e.g. Book 7.1) must be read after the book it’s listed under to read books 7.1 and 7.2, you’re supposed to read Book 7 first.
+Each book listed as a sub-bullet point (e.g. Book 7.1) must be read after the book it’s listed under.
+To read books 7.1 and 7.2, you’re supposed to read Book 7 first.

 Books with a 🌟 beside them are some of my favourites in the series!
 Important to note is that in each book review, I note where the book and couple rank in the 20 book series (with 1st being the best).
 Since the series follows a close-knit community, many couples are prominently featured in later books, which may explain why a lower-ranked couple is higher-ranked (see Barbarian’s Alien, for example).